kas21e6/satoshi-piggy-bank/README.md

 Now that you're done with soldering and you have the microSD card inserted in the Pi, you can put the Pi inside the clear case.

-The case should have windows to the pins from both sides.
+Use the case parts that will have windows for the pins on both sides.

 ## Plug-in the tiny screen